dscnsec/DSC-NSEC-Algorithms/6. Binary Tree/common_boss/common_boss.md

 **Difficulty: Medium**

 The Space Station needs a lot of employers to function properly.
 The recruiting system is based on hierarchy, just like in real life.
 Every boss has either 0 or 1 or 2 employees working directly under them.
 They are all denoted by their id numbers. <br/>
-The Space Commander gives you 2 ids, X and Y and he wants to know their common boss on the lowest level.
+The Space Commander gives you 2 ids, X and Y and he wants to know their common boss at the lowest level.

 ## Input

 - The first line of input contains a single integer T. T lines follow
-- Two space generated integers, X and Y, belonging to the binary tree.
+- Two space separated integers, X and Y, belonging to the binary tree.

 ## Example Input